 The Cavendish experiment was the first experiment to measure the force of gravity between masses in the laboratory and the first to yield accurate values for the gravitational constant.

 Flat-Earthers are in a constant effort to discredit the Cavendish experiment.
 They would invent various “explanations” to “explain” the result of the experiments.
 However, the experiment was not only done once by Henry Cavendish in 1797-1798, and has been replicated numerous times by multiple independent parties for centuries, all yielding consistent results.

 The Cavendish experiment consists of a wooden rod horizontally suspended from a wire, with two small lead balls attached to each end.
-Two more massive lead balls were located near the smaller balls.
-Gravity would pull the freely suspended rod and small spheres toward the larger balls.
+Two more massive lead balls were placed near the smaller balls.
+Gravity would pull the freely suspended rod and small spheres toward the more massive balls.

-The experiment was not a monopoly by Cavendish, and he was certainly not the only person who performed the experiment.
 Flat-Earthers are always trying to discredit the experiment by aiming their attention to the original experiment, and even toward Henry Cavendish himself as an individual.
-They did not realize the experiment has been replicated numerous times and gave practically the same results.
+In reality, the experiment has been replicated numerous times and gave practically the same results.
 The term ‘Cavendish experiment’ refers not only to the original Cavendish experiment but also to the method and procedures from the original experiment.
 Anyone is free to attempt the Cavendish experiment, and when done correctly, they will get practically the same results.

 Videos of the Cavendish Experiment